About Fair Housing

 Types of Housing Discrimination

 Whether people are trying to rent, buy, sell, or finance a home or apartment, as a tenant, homeowner, or landlord, rights and protections are provided by the Federal Fair Housing Act.
-Illegal housing discrimination can take many forms:
+Illegal housing discrimination can take many forms including:

 Reports across the country indicate that those who are low-income, seniors or disabled, seeking to purchase, refinance, or secure a reverse mortgage, are often targets for predatory lenders or loan fraud.
 Predatory lenders take advantage of borrowers with a variety of abusive practices, such as charging excessive interest rates or loan fees.